 A relatively intimate setting where the pianist often has his or her own fanbase and everyone is throwing an impromptu party for everyone else.
 There is a microphone for both you and your accompanist (who will often contribute harmonies, if asked), but the room itself isn’t particularly conducive to its own entertainment.
 It’s long and ungainly, with the piano off to one side of a three-tiered barroom.
 It’s unlike the Monster, where singers cluster around the piano and are oblivious to the bar patrons.
 It’s different from the Duplex too, because there, the room is cramped and the music amplified, and singalongs occur so often that if you don’t want to be in a piano bar, it will drive you out, pronto.
 At Uncle Charlie’s, you sing to your friends or to the pianist.
 If you’re stellar, the patrons may glance up in your direction.
 But don’t expect them to act impressed.

-Looking for more things to do in New York, check out our picks for the best LGBT events in NYC this week, and list of best gay bars in NYC.
+Looking for more things to do in New York, check out our picks for the best LGBT events in NYC this week.